-&lt;sup>96 See Section 3.6 for more details.

-&lt;sup>97 Submit via the SGIP database.
+&lt;sup>99 See Section 3.6 for more details.
+Submit via the SGIP database.

 13.1.1 File Retention

 Although "wet" signatures are not required on submitted documents, original signed documentation must be retained by the Applicant, Host Customer, and/or System Owner for at least five years from the date of submission.
 Program Administrators reserve the right to request original signed documents within the five-year period.